michaeluno/text-truncator/readme.txt

 == Description ==

-Do you have too long elements sticking out and breaking the web site layout?
+Do you have too long text elements sticking out and breaking the web site layout?

-If you have such a problem, fix their string length by specifing the elements with CSS selectors.
+If you have such a problem, fix their length by specifing the elements with CSS selectors.

 Nots: you need a basic understanding of CSS (jQuery) selectors to use this plugin.